mindhelix/tippler/README.md

 # Tippler

 Markdown mailer for your products.
-When you usually build a product there comes a situation you need to relay on third party mailing solutions like Chipmunk for your mailing campaigns or for your newsletters to be send out to your subscribers.
+When you usually build a product there comes a situation you need to relay on third party mailing solutions like Chipmunk for your mailing campaigns or for your newsletters to be sent out to your subscribers.
 For our product [Sentinel](http://sentinelsos.com), we didn't want to used any third party solutions to manage our mailing list, we decided to make use of Amazon SES as our mail servers and we needed a simple interface to create content for mails and send it to our subscribers.
 So we created Tippler.

 N.B.
 [Tippler](http://en.wikipedia.org/wiki/Tippler) is a breed of domestic homing pigeons.
 ![Tippler](http://upload.wikimedia.org/wikipedia/en/5/55/Harshannon.jpg)